Updated January 25, 2018

 For details about the Woodlawn-King project, click here.

-Design of the three projects will continue through 2015, with construction beginning fall 2015 in some areas and continuing for two years.
+Construction of these projects began with the Piedmont project in fall 2015, and is anticipated to conclude with the Woodlawn-King project in summer 2018.
 Environmental Services is closely coordinating these projects, since construction in any one of these neighborhoods may impact residents and businesses from adjacent neighborhoods.
 We appreciate your patience as we work to protect water quality, public health and the environment.

 The Big Picture